davidsonfellipe/im-coder/README.md

 #### Contribute

 Anyone and everyone is welcome to contribute.
+See some [developers](https://github.com/davidsonfellipe/im-coder/graphs/contributors) that helped.

 ## License